 For example, a day spent traveling to or from the US is spent as a day in the US.
 Also, for you sailors and astronauts out there, a day spent in international waters is also treated essentially as a day in the US (because the rule is that you must spend at least 330 days in a foreign country).

-Layers and layers of complication
+Layers and Layers of Complication

 Additionally, even knowing how much income you have can be a complicated task if you work for a non-US employer.
-You won’t have a nice, neat W-2 that just lays it all out.
+You won’t have a W-2 that just lays it all out.
 You’ll need to know which sorts of benefits are included in your income (such as meals and housing provided by your employer).

-Then, if you’re self-employed (i.e., you own a business in your own name or you work as a freelancer), things get almost impossibly difficult.
+Then, if you’re self-employed (i.e., you own a business in your own name or you work as a freelancer), things get much more difficult.
 There are special rules that make the foreign earned income exclusion work much differently than it does for employees.
 You’ll need to know exactly how the “30% rule” and “scaleback rule” can really rain on your parade (and what you can do about it).

 In addition to a new body of knowledge, as an expat you’ll also have new filing requirements.
-For example, if you have more than $10,000 across one or more non-US bank accounts, you’ll need to file the Foreign Bank Account Report (or “FBAR” for short).
+For example, if you have more than $10,000 across one or more non-US bank or brokerage accounts, you’ll need to file the Foreign Bank Account Report (or “FBAR” for short).
 Click here for more details.

 The FBAR is filed separately from your tax return.
-Its official name is actually “FinCEN Form 114”—it’s administered by the Financial Crimes Enforcement Network (how’s that for a scary name?), so it’s not technically a tax requirement.
+Its official name is “FinCEN Form 114”—it’s administered by the Financial Crimes Enforcement Network (how’s that for a scary name?), so it’s not technically a tax requirement.

 In prior years, the filing deadline for the FBAR was June 30, but now the deadline matches the deadline for your return (which is generally June 15, but you can extend to October 15).